NotTimTam/extrusive.md/README.md

 -   Cleaner, more reliable client-side code.
 -   Automatical removal of search results that link to paths that no longer exist.
 -   Folder/file level of importance for sorting.
--   Breadcrumbs.
--   Homepage readme should display title instead of README.
 -   Search should use all unique words in query and compare against all unique words in document.

 CLI: